cstsunfu/dlk/dlkit/datamodules/readme.md

             "config": {
                 "padding": 0,
             }
+        },
+        "config": {
+            'pin_memory': false, //if use cuda, this should set true 'shuffle': true,
         }

-        "config": {
-            'pin_memory': false //if use cuda, this should set true }
     },
     "dataset@train": {